 [Such sum as will reasonably compensate for any loss of use of any damaged property during the time reasonably required for its [repair] [replacement].]

-Insert only the appropriate bracketed items into Instruction 5.1 (Damages—Proof).
+Insert only the appropriate bracketed items from this instruction into Instruction 5.1 (Damages—Proof).
 Additional paragraphs may have to be drafted to fit other types of damages.
 Particular claims may have special rules on damages.
-See, e.g., Instruction 7.11 (Maintenance and Cure), 11.7A (Age Discrimination—Damages—Back and Front Pay—Mitigation), and 11.7B (Age Discrimination—Damages—Willful Discrimination—Liquidated Damages).
+See, e.g., Instructions 7.11 (Maintenance and Cure), 11.7A (Age Discrimination—Damages—Back Pay—Mitigation), and 11.7B (Age Discrimination—Damages—Willful Discrimination—Liquidated Damages).

 The plaintiff has a duty to use reasonable efforts to mitigate damages.
 To mitigate means to avoid or reduce damages.